MW 12x4 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a thin layer of gold-nickel to protect them from corrosion.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
+Therefore, they are coated with a thin layer of epoxy to increase their durability.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
+Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often covered with coatings, such as gold, to preserve them from environmental factors and extend their lifespan.
-High temperatures exceeding 130°C can cause a loss of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
+Therefore, they are often covered with coatings, such as epoxy, to preserve them from external factors and extend their lifespan.
+High temperatures exceeding 130°C can result in a loss of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices or very highly developed apparatuses.
+- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: